 How OSIRIS-REx sample collection works

-The entire process takes almost 5 hours.
-OSIRIS-REx will match Bennu’s 4-hour rotation rate and slowly descend to the surface.
-To give the spacecraft more room to maneuver, it adjusts itself into a Y-shape, extending its sample arm 3 meters and tilting back its two solar panels.
-Eventually OSIRIS-REx must turn its high-gain antenna away from Earth, restricting the volume of information ground controllers can receive.
-The spacecraft figures out where it is by comparing surface views from prior flyovers with real-time camera images.
-It will back away immediately if it thinks it’s going to crash.
+The entire process took almost 5 hours.
+OSIRIS-REx had to match Bennu’s 4-hour rotation rate and slowly descend to the surface.
+To give the spacecraft more room to maneuver, it adjusted itself into a Y-shape, extending its sample arm 3 meters and tilting back its two solar panels.
+Eventually OSIRIS-REx turned its high-gain antenna away from Earth, restricting the volume of information ground controllers can receive.
+The spacecraft then figured out where it was by comparing surface views from prior flyovers with real-time camera images.

-Bennu barely has any gravity, so OSIRIS-REx can’t land.
-Instead, the spacecraft will high-five Bennu with a cylindrical dinner plate-sized device at the end of its arm called TAGSAM, the Touch-And-Go Sample Acquisition Mechanism.
-TAGSAM blasts nitrogen gas into the surface, kicking dust and small rocks into a collection chamber that runs around the inside of the device.
+Bennu barely has any gravity, so OSIRIS-REx couldn't land.
+Instead, the spacecraft high-fived Bennu with a cylindrical dinner plate-sized device at the end of its arm called TAGSAM, the Touch-And-Go Sample Acquisition Mechanism.
+TAGSAM blasted nitrogen gas into the surface, kicking dust and small rocks into a collection chamber that runs around the inside of the device.

-OSIRIS-REx won’t overstay its welcome, immediately backing a safe distance away from Bennu.
-The mission team will take pictures of TAGSAM to verify they got a sample, and later spin the spacecraft to weigh it.
-If for some reason things go awry, the spacecraft carries enough nitrogen for two more collection attempts.
-But if everything goes according to plan, OSIRIS-REx will store the sample in a capsule and depart for Earth next year.
-In September 2023, the capsule will parachute to a landing in Utah.
+OSIRIS-REx didn't overstay its welcome, immediately backing a safe distance away from Bennu.
+The mission team took pictures of TAGSAM to verify they got a sample, and found that it had actually collected so much material that it was having trouble closing the sample container.
+They quickly commanded OSIRIS-REx to store the sample in its return capsule to prevent any loss of material.
+The spacecraft will depart for Earth next year, and in September 2023 the capsule will parachute to a landing in Utah.